grafana/mimir/docs/configuration/config-file-reference.md

 [query_label_names_with_matchers_enabled: <boolean> | default = false]

 # The time after which a metric should be queried from storage and not just
 # ingesters.
 0 means all queries are sent to store.
-When running the blocks
-# storage, if this option is enabled, the time range of the query sent to the
+If this option is enabled,
+# the time range of the query sent to the store-gateway will be manipulated to
-# store will be manipulated to ensure the query end is not more recent than 'now
+# ensure the query end is not more recent than 'now - query-store-after'.
-# - query-store-after'.
 # CLI flag: -querier.query-store-after
 [query_store_after: <duration> | default = 0s]